AllstaRawR/FILFY/README.md

 ---

 ### WABBAJACK INSTALLATION GUIDE
-###### This list requires Skyrim Anniversary Edition, or all of the Creation Club content downloaded, and will run SSE version 1.6.640.
-It should automatically downgrade for you when you run the Wabbajack, so you are safe to install whatever the latest version on Steam is (1.6.1170 as of writing).
-It will also take around 490GB of disk space, plus the 20GB from the vanilla Skyrim install.
+###### This list requires Skyrim Anniversary Edition, or all of the Creation Club content downloaded, and will run SSE version 1.6.1170.
+It will also take around 630GB of disk space, plus the 20GB from the vanilla Skyrim install.

 <details>
   <summary>Steps</summary>